thisninja/Just2Do/README.md

 TODO
 ========
-* Add authorization for each users to store their data separately
+* Add authorization and mongo collection for each users to store their data separately